MostlyHarmlessCafe/Mostly-Harmless-Cafe/README.md

 ```
 {{< footnote "1" "Footnote text" >}}
 ```

-##### Crediting Yourself or Others

-Credits are... for giving credit.
-If you want to credit yourself or another person list them here (i.e. `- deadbody13`)

 ##### Previewing
 The following command is used to host the website locally.
 It will then be accessible via `https://localhost:1313/` or something like that.